Ontario Motor Speedway, 3 Sep 1978

 - Lightning 76 (Phil Threshie): New for Lindsey Hopkins as the #7 Hopkins entry for Roger McCluskey at the Indy 500 in 1976.
 Raced by McCluskey from Michigan in July to the end of the season, qualifying second at Ontario and at Michigan in September but not actually finishing a race higher than fifth.
 Sold to Rolla Vollstedt for Janet Guthrie to drive in 1977 as his #27 Bryant Air Conditioning entry.
 Guthrie qualified for the Indy 500, and also raced the car at Pocono and Ontario, and by Bob Harkey and Dick Simon at other races.
 Sold to Phil Threshie for 1978 but crashed at Michigan and wrecked again at Ontario, its final race.
 Later owned by Nick Pappas (Oregon City, OR) and sold by him to Bob Boyce (Michigan City, IN).
 Later to Bob McConnell (Urbana, OH).

 - McLaren M16C (Jerry Karl): New in 1974 for McLaren Cars as a M16C/D for David Hobbs to drive at the 1974 Indy 500 as the #73 Carling Black Label entry.
 Sold to George Walther by early July for Salt Walther to drive and used as his main #77 car at the Indy 500 in 1975, 1976 and 1977.
 Walther had other McLarens during this time and he is likely to have used those on short tracks.
-Sold with M16C/2 to Jerry Karl for 1978 and entered as his #88 Offy car with Frank Fiore as chief mechanic and a #89 RasCar/Atlanta as his backup.
-How this car was used later is currently unclear.
-Sold with M16C/2 to Chuck Haines (St Louis, MO) and stored for some years, before undergoing a complete restoration in 2015.
+Sold with M16C/2 to Jerry Karl for 1978 and entered as his #88 Offy car at the 1978 Indy 500 with Frank Fiore as chief mechanic and a #89 RasCar/Atlanta as his backup.
+This was Karl's car at Pocono, Ontario and Trenton later in 1978, and again at five races in 1979.
+It was modified as a "McLaren-Karl" for 1980 and 1981 but was wrecked at Riverside in August 1981.
+Karl then used his backup M16C/2 in the last few races of the season.
+Both M16Cs were sold to Chuck Haines (St Louis, MO) and stored for some years, before undergoing a complete restoration in 2015.
 Appeared at the Historic Indycar Exhibition in May 2016 in immaculate Carling livery.
 To Rob Dyson (Millbrook, NY) of Dyson Racing c2017.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.